pmtpro/chevereto-3-docs/manual/troubleshooting/server-issues.md

 # Server issues

-Not all web servers follow basic standards and in some cases even having a server that meets the [system requirements](../server/requirements.md) you could find issues that won't allow Chevereto to work.
+Not all web servers follow basic standards and in some cases even having a server that meets the [system requirements](../server/requirements.md) you could find issues that won't allow Chevereto-Free to work.

 ## Webserver

 - Apache `mod_rewrite` disabled or `Allow Override All` missing in virtual hosts
-- Missing writing permissions in Chevereto paths
+- Missing writing permissions in Chevereto-Free paths
 - Bad or invalid setup (timezone, multi-views, timeout, etc.)
 - Wrong NGINX server block / PHP-FPM issues
 - `mod_security` or any other artifact blocking requests from/to